npisanti/ofxPDSP/doxygen/Modules.md

 - pdsp::Panner : pans the signal from the left to the right
 - pdsp::Switch : switches between different inputs

-## Sequencing ( you access those classes from `engine.sequencer` )
+## Sequencing ( you set the tempo from `engine.sequencer` )
-- pdsp::SequencerProcessor : `engine.sequencer` is an instance of this class, manage all the sections
-- pdsp::SequencerSection : play one pdsp::Sequence at time and has multiple output to patch to the DSP modules
-- pdsp::Sequence : a fixed or generative sequence to send values to one or more outputs
+- pdsp::Function : execute a lambda function with a settable timing, sending values to the outputs for sequencing other modules
-- pdsp::Behavior : contains standard behaviors for Sequence ending, you mostly use pdsp::Behavior::Loop or pdsp::Behavior::OneShot

 ## Thread-Safe Control
 - pdsp::ValueControl : control value with smoothing